dombryan94/MarvelDomBryan/readme.md

 - Better handling of dark mode.
 - Issue with testing image cache service: Not able to obtain image from bundle.
 - A slightly prettier detail view.
+- Debounce the search request so that it isn't called on every character typed.